Department of Anthropology

 922 Field Research (3).
 Permission of the instructor.
 Topic determined by instructor and announced in advance.

-993 Master's Thesis (3–6).
+993 Master's Research and Thesis (3).
 Individual research in a special field under the direction of a member of the department.